Winnetka, Illinois: History

 In the 1920s, a colonial Georgian house was built at 671 Lincoln Avenue.
 The house is now known as the famous Home Alone house for its exterior being used as a shooting location for two films in the series, starting in 1990.

 The Chicago and Milwaukee Railway was built in 1855 through Winnetka, connecting its namesake cities.
 It eventually became the Chicago & Northwestern Railway.
 Between 1937 and 1942 the railroad tracks through Winnetka were grade separated after several people were hit at grade crossings.
 In 1995 the C&NW was merged into the Union Pacific.
 Only Metra trains are operated on this track now; freight operations ended in the late 1980s.
 Winnetka has three Metra stations: Hubbard Woods, Winnetka, and Indian Hill.

 The Chicago, North Shore and Milwaukee electric interurban was built through Winnetka and the North Shore in the first decade of the 1900s, and the line through Winnetka was removed in 1955.
 This is now the Green Bay Trail bicycle path.

 In 1904, the Winnetka Park District was established, making it the fourth oldest park district in the state of Illinois.
 Today, the park district maintains and operates 27 parks, five beaches, and golf, tennis, ice skating/hockey, and paddle tennis facilities.

 The Crow Island School, designed by Eliel & Eero Saarinen and the architectural firm Perkins, Wheeler & Will, was declared a National Historical Landmark in 1990.
 It was declared 12th among all buildings and the best architectural design of all schools.
 Ten thousand people attended the opening in 1938.

 In 1965, Martin Luther King Jr. spoke in Winnetka.
-A plaque dedicated to him is on the Village Green, a park in the town, where he spoke.
+A plaque dedicated to him is on the Village Green (which was donated by the Pecks in 1869), a park in the town, where he spoke.
 As a result of Dr. King's open housing campaign and the North Shore Summer Project, the nonprofit now known as Open Communities was founded.